MaxSchlueter/WALA-Analyses/CompareCallGraphs/README.md

 3. Go to the run configuration of `ComputeCGAccuracy.launch` and change the first argument to: `tests/foo.js`

-Alternatively specify the path to the JavaScript file as first argument in the run configuration and the path to the Jalangi call graph as second argument.
+Alternatively specify the path to the JavaScript file as the first argument in the run configuration and the path to the Jalangi call graph of that file as second argument.